Sirmati Munni Devi lives in a village nestled in the Indian Himalayas with her two children. The 33-year-old used to endure long hard days

 responsibilities, she had no time to take care of herself and, besides, the closest clinic was miles away.

-However, thanks to a partnership between ANN INC. and Village Ways Charitable Trust, her life has dramatically improved.
+However, thanks to a partnership between Ann Taylor, LOFT, Lou & Grey and Village Ways Charitable Trust, her life has dramatically improved.
 By learning to

 sew, Munni now makes products for LOFT and Ann Taylor.
 It allows her to make more money in less time, which frees her to tend to her and